 6. Make blues deeper with…red?

-7. Make brown paint in seconds with complementary colors
+7. Make brown paint in seconds with primary colors

-Here’s the easiest way to make brown paint: Combine equal (or roughly equal) quantities of complementary colors.
-Yellow and violet, green and red, blue and orange — combining any of these pairs will yield brown paint in a snap.
+Here’s the easiest way to make brown paint: Combine equal (or roughly equal) quantities of the primary colors.
+Yellow, red and blue — combining these will yield brown paint in a snap.

 8. Make a basic version of your color, then refine.